Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

               </HELP>
               </KEYWORD>

-:kword:`K-VEctor`
+:kword:`KVECtor`
   Define the direction of the incident light for which we will compute transition moments and oscillator strengths.
-The keyword is followed by three reals specifying the direction.
+The keyword is followed by an integer :math:`n`, the number of directions, and then :math:`n` lines with three real numbers each specifying the direction.
 The values do not need to be normalized.

-  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="K-VECTOR" APPEAR="The wave k-vector" KIND="REALS" SIZE="3" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="KVECTOR" APPEAR="The wave k-vector" KIND="REALS_COMPUTED" SIZE="3" LEVEL="ADVANCED">
-              %%Keyword: k-vector <advanced>
+              %%Keyword: kVector <advanced>
               <HELP>
               Define the direction of the incident light for which we will compute transition moments and oscillator strengths.
-The keyword is followed by three reals specifying the direction.
+The keyword is followed by an integer n, the number of directions, and then n lines with three real numbers each specifying the direction.
 The values do not need to be normalized.
               </HELP>
               </KEYWORD>